alteocaka/alteocaka/README.md

 - 💻 At the moment I am working on my own fitness app with Angular.
 - 🌱 I’m currently learning PHP.
 - 😄 I’m looking for new opportunities and meeting new people.
-- 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ I love rock music and working out.